kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 The user can define a CEL expression to determine whether a request needs to dispatched to the authz webhook for which the expression has been defined.
-The user would have access to a `request` variable containing a `SubjectAccessReview` object in the `v1` version.
-If the version specified by `subjectAccessReviewVersion` in the request variable is `v1beta1`, the contents would be converted to the `v1` version before evaluating the CEL expression.
+The user would have access to a `request` variable containing a `SubjectAccessReview` object in the version specified by the `matchConditionSubjectAccessReviewVersion` field.
+If the version specified by `subjectAccessReviewVersion` in the request variable is `v1beta1`, the contents would be converted to the version specified in `matchConditionSubjectAccessReviewVersion` before evaluating the CEL expression.

 When no matchConditions are satisfied for a request, the webhook would be skipped.
 In such situations, the decision is logged in the audit log with the `authorization.k8s.io/webhook-skipped`